These constitute the main draws to the Victoria Falls region, awe-inspiring views and a rich history.

 The The Smoke that thunders Bridge connects Zimbabwe and Zambia.
 It was built in 1905, forming part of Cecil Rhodes' vision for a Cape to Cairo railway.
-The bridge breathtaking scenery of the falls and the gorge.
+The bridge breathtaking scenery of the falls and the ravine.
 It also the site for bungee jumping and bridge swings, an adventure element to its historical significance.

 On Zimbabwean side, commemorates his discovery.